‘I hope it’s not too late’: Pakistan in must-win clash against New Zealand

 Sri Lanka await New Zealand in Bengaluru next Thursday while Pakistan face England in Kolkata next Saturday.

 A defeat would put the Kiwis out of reach for Pakistan although third-placed Australia could still be caught as they also sit on eight points.
-They would, however, have a game in hand on the two teams immediately below them.
+They, however, have a game in hand on the two teams immediately below them.

 “I’ll be brutally honest – I don’t think we’ve played to our full potential in this tournament yet,” Pakistan coach Mickey Arthur said.
 “I thought the Bangladesh game was the first game where we actually put a complete game together.”